 |W.J.
 Murray Douglas; B.Sc.(Qu.), M.S.E., Ph.D.(Mich.)|

-Program credit weight: 142-145 credits Program credit weight for CEGEP students: 116 credits The discipline of chemical engineering is distinctive in being based equally on physics, mathematics, and chemistry.
-Application of these three fundamental sciences is basic to a quantitative understanding of the process industries.
-Those with an interest in the ...
+Program credit weight: 142-145 credits Program credit weight for CEGEP students: 116 credits Program credit weight for out-of-province students: 142 credits The discipline of chemical engineering is distinctive in being based equally on physics, mathematics, and chemistry.
+Application of these three fundamental sciences is basic to a quantitative ...

 For more information, see Bachelor of Engineering (B.Eng.) – Chemical Engineering (142 credits).

 Courses CHEE 582 and CHEE 584 comprise a Polymeric Materials sequence.
-Additional courses in this area are available in the Chemistry Department (e.g., CHEM 455) or at the graduate level (CHEE 681 to CHEE 684).
+Additional courses in this area are available in the Chemistry Department (e.g., CHEM 574) or at the graduate level (CHEE 681).
 The Department has considerable expertise in the polymer area.